This is a step-by-step guide that covers everything you need to know about mooching for salmon, with all the information coming from experts.

 I prefer to reel the fish in until there is a full rod length of line, which saves my rod tips from being damaged, and then tilt the rod sideways or upwards to drag the fish to the side of the boat where it can be netted.
 This has worked effectively for fish over 50 pounds for me and my clients.

 Be sure you have a good salmon-sized net.

 Big king salmon and coho are not always out in the ocean where the current and wind drifts the boat.
 Sometimes, the big salmon will be in shallower water or closer to shore where they will feed amongst the rocks and kelp beds.
 This water has less current and less wind, so to keep the boat moving at a nice slow speed, use the motor mooching method.

-This involves starting the main motor at trolling speed while you drop your bait so it does not tangle.
+This involves starting the main motor at trolling speed while I drop my bait so it does not tangle.
 Once the boat is moving at a slow speed that changes the line angle, turn off the motor or leave it in idle.
-Repeat this process when the boat slows too much or stops or each time you drop the bait down.
+Repeat this process when the boat slows too much or stops or each time I drop the bait down.

-Try to keep the same speed as the current or wind would push you at.
+I try to keep the same speed as the current or wind would push my boat.

-Motor mooching keeps you from tangling the bait and lets you cover more water when fishing in-shore waters.
-Motor mooching can be done anywhere and at any time you need boat movement.
+Motor mooching keeps me from tangling the bait and lets me cover more water when fishing in-shore waters where it is calm.
+Motor mooching can be done anywhere and at any time I need boat movement to fish effectively.